-On this day, the 20th of May, 2007, Roger Federer unexpectedly defeated Rafael Nadal on clay for the first time in six encounters, in the final of the Hamburg Masters 1000, 2-6, 6-2, 6-0.
-With this win, he put an end to Nadal’s amazing 81-match clay court winning streak and gave his fans a glimmer of hope for a French Open title.
+On this day, May 20, 2007, Roger Federer unexpectedly defeated Rafael Nadal on clay for the first time in six encounters, in the final of the Hamburg Masters 1000, 2-6, 6-2, 6-0.
+With this win, the Swiss put an end to Nadal’s incredible 81-match clay-court winning streak and gave his fans a glimmer of hope for a Roland-Garros title.
 It was also the first of only two wins claimed by Federer against his rival on red dirt.

 The 21 year-old Majorcan had been No 2 in the world since July 2005, shortly after he won his first title at Roland-Garros at the age of 19.
 Until this day, he had not lost a single match on clay since the April 8, 2005, when he lost in Valencia against Russian Igor Andreev (7-5, 6-2).
 Nadal had stretched his record-breaking clay-court winning streak to 77 prior to the Hamburg Open, which allowed him to claim 12 titles on the surface, including two at Roland-Garros (2005, 2006).

-He became Federer’s nightmare, stopping him twice at the French Open (2005, 2006), and beating four times in 2006, a year when only two players managed to beat the Swiss – the other being Frenchman Jo-Wilfried Tsonga.
-His left-handed topspin forehand was torture for the Swiss’ one-handed backhand, and his defensive skills challenged Roger’s attacking game.
+Nadal became Federer’s nightmare, stopping him twice at Roland-Garros (2005, 2006), and beating him four times in 2006, a year when only two players managed to beat the Swiss – the other being Frenchman Jo-Wilfried Tsonga.
+Nadal’s left-handed topspin forehand was torture for the Swiss’ one-handed backhand, and his defensive skills challenged Roger’s attacking game.

-Nadal was not to be challenged on clay, but he was also improving on other surfaces.
-He had managed to win two Masters Series 1000s on hard court in 2005 (Toronto and Madrid), and he also started to perform where, with his game style, no one expected him to; on grass.
+Nadal was not only dominating on clay, but he was also improving on other surfaces.
+He had managed to win two Masters Series 1000s on hard court in 2005 (Toronto and Madrid), and he also started to perform better on grass, where no one expected him to due to his game style.
 In fact, Nadal reached the final at Wimbledon in 2006, where Federer took his revenge from the Roland-Garros final (6-0, 7-6, 6-7, 6-3).
 In 2007, Nadal reached the quarter-finals at the Australian Open, where he was beaten by Gonzalez (6-2, 6-4, 6-3), before lifting trophies in Indian Wells, Monte-Carlo and Barcelona.

 The Hamburg tennis tournament was created in 1892.
-In those days it was seen as the most important event in the world, before Wimbledon gained in prestige after 1910.
-In modern days, the Hamburg Open was one of the three clay-court Masters Series events between 1990 and 2008.
-Its centre court was renovated in 1996 with a retractable roof, which was a rare feature in Europe at the time.
-Despite its prestige, the tournament had been often overlooked by Roland-Garros favourites who needed some rest between the Italian Open and the French Open.
+In those days, it was considered as the most important event in the world, before Wimbledon gained in prestige after 1910.
+In recent times, the Hamburg Open was one of the three clay-court Masters Series events between 1990 and 2008.
+Its Centre Court was renovated in 1996 with a retractable roof, which was a rare feature in Europe at the time.
+Despite its prestige, the tournament had been often overlooked by Roland-Garros favourites who needed some rest between the Italian Open and the French Grand Slam.
 In fact, in 2006, both Federer and Nadal had withdrawn from Hamburg after playing a five-set marathon in the Rome final.
-The aftermath of that epic final surely was a factor that led the ATP board to decide to stop playing Masters 1000 finals over five sets from 2007 onwards.
+The aftermath of that epic final surely was a factor that led the ATP board to decide to change the format of the Masters 1000 finals over five sets from 2007 onwards.

-The 2007 Hamburg Open final was the 11th between world No 1 Roger Federer and world No 2 Rafael Nadal and so far it looked like the Spaniard was Roger’s kryptonite.
-He led 7-3 in their head-to-heads and had taken all five of their encounters on clay.
-The pair had just faced each other in the Monte-Carlo final, where Nadal had prevailed 6-4 6-4.
-They had also participated, on May 2, to a unique exhibition, named the Battle of Surfaces, on a half-grass and half-clay court (won by Nadal).
+The 2007 Hamburg Open final was the 11th between world No 1 Federer and No 2 Nadal and so far it looked like the Spaniard was Roger’s kryptonite.
+Nadal led 7-3 in their head-to-head and had won all five of their encounters on clay.
+The pair had just faced each other in the Monte-Carlo final, where Nadal had prevailed 6-4, 6-4.
+They had also participated, on May 2, in a unique exhibition, named the Battle of Surfaces, on a half-grass and half-clay court surface (won by Nadal).

 Federer was still chasing the Roland-Garros title and was facing the only man who stood between him and that dream.
 Federer’s clay-court skills were not to be questioned.
-To reach the final in Hamburg he beat two Spanish clay specialists; David Ferrer (6-4, 6-0) and Juan Carlos Ferrero (6-3, 6-4).
-He was as ready as possible to challenge his nemesis.
+To reach the final in Hamburg, he defeated two Spanish clay specialists, David Ferrer (6-4, 6-0) and Juan Carlos Ferrero (6-3, 6-4).
+He was as ready as he could possibly be to challenge his nemesis.

 Nadal was now on an 81-match winning streak on his favourite surface.
 In 2007, he had already claimed three titles on red dirt, dropping only one set in the process.
 On his way to the final, he was only pushed to a third set once, in the semi-finals, by Lleyton Hewitt (2-6, 6-3, 7-5).